vonfalk/storm-javavis/doc/01-Introduction/01-Downloads/index.md

 Downloads
 ===========

-The current version of Storm is `?StormVersion?`, released on ?FileDate:storm.zip?.
+The current version of Storm is `?StormVersion?`, released on ?StormDate?.
 Only the latest release is provided in binary form.
 Earlier releases have to be compiled from source.
 All releases are marked in the Git repository by a tag with the name `release/<version>`.